rivermont/batch/README.md

 ###A lovingly designed and crafted suite of 300 (and counting) icons for web and user interface design by [@adamwhitcroft](https://twitter.com/adamwhitcroft).

-Each icon is a single Photoshop shape layer, meaning they can be scaled up—and down—without loss of quality.
-Adding layer styles and blend modes is also a breeze.
+Each icon in the Batch PSD is a single shape layer, meaning they can be scaled up&mdash;or down&mdash;without loss of quality.

 ##Versions